GENERAL INFORMATION FOR STUDENTS

 Academic Club of Active Tourism

 The first and longest-running academic club of The Angelus Silesius University of Applied Sciences in Wałbrzych, established at the Institute of Tourism and Recreation.
 The main objectives of the club are the promotion of different forms of tourism among youths, organization of tourist, sports and recreation events, spreading among students community and schoolchildren knowledge of the world by organizing exhibitions, lectures, competitions, screenings, etc. To start the academic year, the club traditional organizes an orientation event called Otrzęsiny.
-What is more, club members organize many trips to the mountains (trekking, cycling, cross-country skiing), which allow other club members to get to know one another students from our institution.
+Furthermore, club members organize many trips to the mountains (trekking, cycling, cross-country skiing), which allow other club members to get to know one another students from our institution.
 Trips and events organized by the club encourage students to spend leisure time actively, promote physical recreation and practice interesting qualified tourism disciplines (specialized), such as hiking, cycling, canoeing, skiing.

 The „Just in Time” Research-Interest Group of Young Logisticians